 What a delicious alternative to spaghetti.
 You don’t even have to be a vegetable lover to really enjoy this dish.
-Spaghetti squash is a bright yellow, football shaped vegetable with pale yellow, stringy flesh, that resembles spaghetti when cooked.
-It has a slightly sweet flavor.
-I’ve topped it with a yummy tomato sauce.
-The skinny for each serving, 97 calories, 3 grams of fat and 2 Weight Watchers POINTS PLUS.
-Works perfect as a vegetarian meal or as a side dish for beef, chicken or fish.
+It’s topped it with a yummy veggie tomato sauce.
+Each serving has 97 calories, 3 grams of fat and 0 Blue WW Freestyle SmartPoints and 0 Green.
+Works perfectly as a vegetarian meal or as a side dish for beef, chicken or fish.

 Prep Time: 15 minutes

-Cook Time: 15 minutes for the spaghetti squash, if cooked in microwave
+Cook Time: 15 minutes for the spaghetti squash, if cooked in the microwave

 1 (~3½ lbs) spaghetti squash